adrianp28/Interstellar/README.md

 # Interstellar
-A Asteroid game made in java.
+A Asteroid game made in java (MVC).